Generation 40

-Generation 40 (G40) was a faction of the Zimbabwe African National Union – Patriotic Front (ZANU–PF).
+Generation 40 (G40) was a faction of the Zimbabwe African National Union – Patriotic Front (ZANU–PF), active during the 2010s.
 The G40 was an informal group of ZANU–PF politicians working on generation change by replacing the older officials of the party.
 The group promoted itself as the younger, savvy, and well educated ZANU–PF members.
-It was said to be led by Jonathan Moyo and ZANU–PF political commissar, Saviour Kasukuwere but fronted by Grace Mugabe, the former First Lady of Zimbabwe.
+It was said to be led by Jonathan Moyo and ZANU–PF political commissar, Saviour Kasukuwere but fronted by Grace Mugabe, the then First Lady of Zimbabwe.

 Moyo has claimed he coined the term that was now wrongly used to refer to a ZANU–PF faction.
 He stated that he first used it in the state-controlled Sunday Mail in August 2011.
 He stated that he was referring to younger generation of all political affiliations and gender.